Reinforcement Learning with Dual-Observation for General Video Game Playing: Conclusion

 \section{Conclusion}

-In this paper, we present the games, agents and results of the 2020 General Video Game AI Learning Competition, held at the Sixteenth International Conference on Parallel Problem Solving from Nature and the 2020 IEEE Conference on Games.
-Viewing the poor performance of competition entries, we design a reinforcement learning agent, called \emph{Arcane}, for general video game playing. \emph{Arcane} takes as inputs the tile-vector encoded, transformed global observation and local observation at the same time, aiming at learning local information which may exist in unseen games or levels during training.
-Two versions of \emph{Arcane}, with a stochastic and deterministic policy for deciding actions during test, respectively, are compared to their clones without local observation, as well as some of OpenAI's stable baselines. \emph{Arcane} shows its robustness on the game set of the 2020 General Video Game AI Learning Competition, thanks to the introduction of local observation.
-Additionally, the training data set is enlarged with new levels generated by perturbating the original training levels. \emph{Arcane} variants using a deterministic or stochastic decision policy achieve outstanding and robust performance comparing to baseline algorithms.
-We observe that data augmentation during training is not always helpful when the training time is limited.
+In this paper, we first summarise the five years' GVGAI Learning Competition editions, in particular, the latest ones in 2019, 2020 and 2021.
+Viewing the poor performance of competition entries, we design a novel reinforcement learning technique with dual-observation (DORL) for general video game playing.

+DORL simultaneously takes the tile-vector encoded, transformed global observation and local observation of the game screen as input, aiming at learning local information which may exist in unseen games or levels during training.
+As a general technique, DORL is applied to DQN, A2C, and PPO separately and compared in playing the games of the 2020 GVGAI Learning Competition.
+Two versions of DQN-DORL with the stochastic policy and deterministic policy for deciding actions to play during test, respectively, are performed.
+DORL shows its superior performance on the game set of the 2020 GVGAI Learning Competition, thanks to the introduction of local observation.
+Additionally, the training data set is enlarged with new levels generated by hanging the avatar's initial position.
+We observe that applying this simple data addition technique is not always helpful.
+DORL implemented with PPO (named as \emph{Arcane}), is used as a baseline agent in the 2021 competition.

-In this work, \emph{Arcane} clones are trained for distinct games separately, and then compose a meta-agent without knowledge sharing for playing different games.
-As a future work, we will investigate in knowledge transfer across games.
+In this paper, for each game, an agent is trained separately as a base agent.
+A meta-agent is then composed of those trained base agents without knowledge sharing for playing different games.
+As future work, we will investigate knowledge transfer across games.